kayleorantes/MITdormcraft-frontend/API_USAGE.md

 This document explains how to use the API service layer in the MIT DormCraft frontend application.

+## ⚠️ IMPORTANT: Backend Migration Update (Nov 2025)

+The API has been updated to work with the new **authentication sync-based backend**.
+All endpoints now:
+- Use **capitalized concept names** (e.g., `/api/Authentication/...`)
+- Use **POST requests** with JSON bodies (no more GET requests)
+- Include **automatic authentication headers** (`X-User-ID`)
+- Handle **401/403 errors** with automatic logout and redirect

+📖 **See [BACKEND_MIGRATION_GUIDE.md](./BACKEND_MIGRATION_GUIDE.md) for complete migration details**

 ## Overview

-The API service is located at `src/services/api.js` and provides a clean interface to all backend endpoints using Axios.
+The API service is located at `src/services/api.ts` and provides a clean interface to all backend endpoints using Axios.
 The service is organized into logical modules:

 - **Authentication API** (`authAPI`) - User registration and login
 - **Design Post API** (`designPostAPI`) - Managing dorm room design posts
 - **Engagement API** (`engagementAPI`) - Upvotes and comments
 - **Room Template API** (`roomTemplateAPI`) - MIT dorm room templates
 - **User Account API** (`userAccountAPI`) - User profile management

+## Authentication

+The API service automatically includes authentication headers in all requests:
+- `X-User-ID` header is added from localStorage
+- No manual token management needed
+- Automatic logout on 401/403 errors

 ## Authentication Store